An increasing number of people today prefer to communicate via multiple channels like text messaging, email, video calling, etc., over voice calls.

-- Email response management system: Software that collects and analyzes the customer inquiries submitted through emails and routes them to the appropriate agent.
+- Email response management system: A contact center solution that collects and analyzes the customer inquiries submitted through emails and routes them to the appropriate agent.

 - Knowledge management system: A centralized system that contains all customer information.
 You can easily search for the relevant information and cut down on agent training time.

-- Workforce management system: A tool that helps you schedule agents and handle staffing issues.
+- Workforce management software: A tool that helps you schedule agents and handles staffing issues.
 You can also use it to manage agent performance and productivity.

-And while all these contact center applications go a long way in improving the workflow of your center, your agents are your most important assets.
-That’s why it’s important to ensure that they stay productive in their work hours but don’t suffer from burnout.
+While these contact center software go a long way in improving the workflow of your center, your agents are your most important assets.
+That’s why it’s important to ensure that they stay productive during their work hours but don’t suffer from burnout.

-To ensure this, you can use Time Doctor, a comprehensive tool to monitor their performance and productivity.
+To ensure this, contact center managers can use Time Doctor, a comprehensive tool to monitor their performance and productivity.

-Time Doctor is a robust workforce management tool used by major companies, like Verizon and Ericsson, as well as by small businesses, like Thrive Market.
+Time Doctor is a robust workforce management tool used by major companies and small businesses.

 You can use the software to:

-- Track time spent per task by each agent.
+- Track the time spent per task by each agent.

 - Asses agent productivity using detailed productivity reports.